Queuni/Match3-Core/README.md

 - Bump the Docker base image to get the latest security patches

 - Improve error message when the required env var is not set

+- Remove the experimental feature that didn't make it into the release